oslokommune/okctl-upgrade/gists/bump-eks/README.md

 ### Make sure Okctl version is x.x.x or later (ToDo: update this when Okctl supports 1.22)

 Okctl doesn't support EKS 1.22 yet.
 We will update this guide when it is.
-(Note to ourselves:
-"Replace this text line with: Make sure you have upgraded to Okctl version x.x.x or later.")

 You can still upgrade to EKS 1.22, but you cannot create a cluster from scratch with version 1.21.
 You will have to create it with version 1.20 and upgade to 1.21.